-New-build properties with energy-efficient technology are only part of the solution, so it’s vital to find a way to reduce carbon emissions from existing homes, through retrofitting.
+New-build properties with energy efficient technology are only part of the solution, so it’s vital to find a way to reduce carbon emissions from existing homes, through retrofitting.

-Over the next ten years we are investing £50 million in specific energy projects, as part of the council climate emergency for a zero-carbon future.
+Over the next ten years, we are investing £50 million in specific energy projects, as part of the council climate emergency for a zero-carbon future.

 A lot of projects will also be grant funded and invest in new technology to improve our housing stocks’ carbon footprint.
-We are concentrating on works by keeping homes warm through:
+Our focus is on works by keeping homes warm through:

 We will also continue our capital works investment programme, where we are investing £1 million per year in the replacement of windows and roofs, this will improve the energy efficiency of our current social housing stock and help reduce these carbon emissions.

 Investing in energy efficient options for the borough

 In 2019 the Government committed to bringing all greenhouse gas emissions to net zero by 2050.
 We have committed to achieving this by 2030.
 Housing accounts for over 50% of local carbon emissions in Waltham Forest.
 To make an impact on these emissions we need to look at more energy efficient options.
 By 2030 our aim is for all our social housing to have an EPC rated B, this is in line with London Council’s targets.